 Or maybe go for highly popular white-out or all-black lenses that are totally creepy.

-There are also, worringly, many companies offering cheap Halloween contact lenses online from as little as $20 per pair.
+Despite the fact that most unscrupulous reatilers have been shut down, there are still, worringly, many companies offering cheap Halloween contact lenses online from as little as $5 per pair.
 Very few, if any, have been approved by the FDA so be wary of what you may think is a bargain – the lenses are likely to be thicker and made of cheap non-breathable plastic so dry eye contact lens sufferers beware.